Dog and owner camping beside a mountain lake at sunset.

 Sleep and Recovery Matter More Than Distance

-Dogs rarely sleep as deeply in new environments.
+Dogs rarely sleep as deeply in new environments during their dog adventure time.

 Unfamiliar sounds, scents, and movement often lead to lighter, more fragmented sleep at camp.